Padmounted transformers

 Stay safe near padmounted transformers

-Like any other piece of important utility equipment, they are locked and should be left alone – don’t let children play on or around them.
-If you see a transformer that is unlocked or has its doors open, note the identification number on the
+Padmounted transformers are important electrical equipment.
+They are locked for safety and should be left alone.
+Don’t let children play on or near them.
+If you see a transformer that is unlocked or has its doors open, keep at least 10 metres (33 feet, about the length of a school bus) away.
+Make note of its ID number and call us at 1-866-436-7847.

 Landscaping around padmounted transformers